Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective

-\section{OPTIMAL CONTROL OF AFFINE SYSTEMS WITH GENERALIZED QUADRATIC STAGE-COST}
+\section{Optimal Control of Affine Systems with Generalized Quadratic Stage-Cost}

-In this section, we introduce the stochastic optimal control problem for affine systems, including the characterization of the fixed points corresponding to value function, $Q$-function and relaxed Bellman operators.
-Moreover, we discuss how the contraction property of such operators allows one to express their fixed points as solutions to infinite-dimensional linear programs.
+In this section, we introduce the stochastic optimal control problem for affine systems.
+We characterize the fixed point of the value function, $Q$-function and relaxed Bellman operators, discussing how their contraction properties allow one to express the fixed points via infinite-dimensional LPs.